farouk-fouka/quran_bot/README.md

 5. **Random Ayah**: When sending a random Ayah, the bot uses the Al-Quran API to fetch a random Ayah's text, Surah name, and Surah number.
 It then sends the Ayah to the chat or channel along with a randomly selected emoji for variety.

 6. **Random Quran Page**: The bot randomly selects a Quran page number and sends an image of that page to the chat or channel.

+7. **Random Hadith** the bot send a random hadith from sahih elbukhari

 ## API Usage